rdnfn/icai/README.md

 ## Installation

-1. Pip install the package (contributors see [here](#dev-installation))
+1. Pip install the package (for development installation see [here](#dev-installation))
     ```
     pip install git+https://github.com/rdnfn/icai.git
     ```
-2. Set up API secrets: inside the main directory of the cloned repo (or wherever you like really) set up a secrets.toml file like below.
+2. Set up API secrets: inside the main directory of the cloned repo (or wherever you like really) set up a `secrets.toml` file like below.
 You only need to include keys for APIs you want to use.
     ```toml
     OPENAI_API_KEY="<YOURKEY>"
     ANTHROPIC_API_KEY="<YOURKEY>"